kwalczak80/Clonmel-Hiking-Club/README.md

 # **Validator Testing**
 <ul>
-<li>HTML - No errors and warnings were found during the code validation process when using the official W3C Validator.</li>
+<li>HTML - No errors or warnings were found during the code validation process when using the official W3C Validator.</li>
-<li>CSS - No errors and warnings were found during the code validation process when using the official (Jigsaw) Validator.</li>
+<li>CSS - No errors or warnings were found during the code validation process when using the official (Jigsaw) Validator.</li>
 <li>The Lighthouse tool was used to assess the website accessibility and the results are shown below.</li>
 </ul>